yuanchaiyc/Ling471/assignments/ass3-draft.md

     5. Recall wrt positive (training) reviews.

     **Do not output any text**; we need just the numbers, for faster grading.

+    You can use the python built-in round() function to round up the floats.
+It accepts two arguments: the float and the number of decimal points.

 5. **At the end,** your main() should do the following:
     1. Accept two filepaths, one for postive (training) files and one for negative (training) files.